greggman/hft-mobile-app/README.md

     and they are magically connected to your game.
 On Android they can go to any URL and they'll be taken to your game.

-    But, with an users will need access to the internet to download the app so can't let HappyFunTimes override all networking since users won't have internet access and therefore won't be able to download the app
+    But, with an app users will need access to the internet to download the app so can't let HappyFunTimes override all networking since users won't have internet access and therefore won't be able to download the app.

 *   There may be lots of network traffic